 – Toiletries – but only the essentials (better if they’re miniatures) to travel lighter.
 You can buy full-sized ones once you’ve arrived.

-– Personal items like razors, hairdryer and hair straightener.
+– Personal items like a razor, hairdryer and hair straightener.

 – Clothes, including weather-appropriate clothing – sweaters, rain gear, coats and scarves, swimwear, shorts and hats.

 – Electronics such as a laptop, tablet, camera and cellphone.
 Don’t forget the chargers. 🙂

 – Cooking items like utensils and cutlery, bowls and plates, cups, and your favorite spices.

 – Something sentimental to remind you of home, such as a cozy blanket, a photo album, a scented candle, or your favorite book.

 Now that you’re packed for your first travel assignment, you can rest easy, and start planning fun activities to do in your new destination!
 Check out where you can fulfill your wanderlust by reading about our top destinations.